Deforestation: Agriculture

 Most deforestation also occurs in tropical regions.
 The estimated amount of total land mass used by agriculture is around 38%.

 Since 1960, roughly 15% of the Amazon has been removed with the intention of replacing the land with agricultural practices.
 It is no coincidence that Brazil has recently become the world's largest beef exporter at the same time that the Amazon rainforest is being clear cut.

 Another prevalent method of agricultural deforestation is slash-and-burn agriculture, which was primarily used by subsistence farmers in tropical regions but has now become increasingly less sustainable.
 The method does not leave land for continuous agricultural production but instead cuts and burns small plots of forest land which are then converted into agricultural zones.
 The farmers then exploit the nutrients in the ashes of the burned plants.
 As well as, intentionally set fires can possibly lead to devastating measures when unintentionally spreading fire to more land, which can result in the destruction of the protective canopy.

 The repeated cycle of low yields and shortened fallow periods eventually results in less vegetation being able to grow on once burned lands and a decrease in average soil biomass.
 In small local plots sustainability is not an issue because of longer fallow periods and lesser overall deforestation.
 The relatively small size of the plots allowed for no net input of to be released.

 Livestock ranching

 Consumption and production of beef is the primary driver of deforestation in the Amazon, with around 80% of all converted land being used to rear cattle.
 91% of Amazon land deforested since 1970 has been converted to cattle ranching.

 Livestock ranching requires large portions of land to raise herds of animals and livestock crops for consumer needs.
 According to the World Wildlife Fund, "Extensive cattle ranching is the number one culprit of deforestation in virtually every Amazon country, and it accounts for 80% of current deforestation."

 The cattle industry is responsible for a significant amount of methane emissions since 60% of all mammals on earth are livestock cows.
 Replacing forest land with pastures creates a loss of forest stock, which leads to the implication of increased greenhouse gas emissions by burning agriculture methodologies and land-use change.

-Junk Mail

-Over 100 million trees per year are cut down for the purpose of junk mail.
-A major reason for the United States allowing this deforestation practice is to fund the United States Postal Service.